pulibrary/tigerdata-app/docs/aterm_101.md

 > asset.query :namespace /td-demo-001
 ```

-**Warning:** Namespaces are labeled "collections" in the Media Flux desktop, but keep in mind that "collection assets" are completelly different concept.
+**Warning:** Namespaces are labeled "collections" in the Media Flux desktop, but keep in mind that "collection assets" are a completelly different concept.

 ### Collection Assets
 Collection Assets are assets that have particular properties to organize other assets, i.e. they act as "collections of assets".
 Collection assets allow you to have more than one file with the same name.
 You can index the content of a collection asset which makes them a great option to narrow down scope during searches (particularly since you cannot create indexes on namespaces).
 You can also apply metadata to collection assets.